The unified inbox is a feature that comes with the latest version of outlook, which allows you to view multiple outlook items from the same page.

-The next step walks you through some more options, Click on Macro settings, by default “Notification for digitally signed macros, all other macros disabled” is selected, change the option to “Notification for all macros”.
+The next step walks you through some more options, Click on Macro settings, by default “Notification for digitally signed macros, all other macros disabled” is selected, and change the option to “Notification for all macros“.

 Then you need to restart Outlook, further, you need to insert specific code into the VBA editor.
 Open a new project in the VBA editor and the code that will pull mail into a unified inbox.
-Hit Keyboard shortcut key (Alt + F11).
+Hit the Keyboard shortcut key (Alt + F11).

 The red portion in the code could be adjustable according to your requirement.
-Once you paste the code click saves button or simply click Ctrl + S to save the code and close the window.
+Once you paste the code click the saves button or simply click Ctrl + S to save the code and close the window.

-This step ends up with the insert VBA Code which shows your results from outlook combined inbox.
+This step ends up with the insert VBA Code which shows your results from Outlook combined inbox.

 - Go to the search bar and type “Macros” >> Select Run Macros from the dropdown list >> select your macro (which was saved in macros).

-- As soon as you click on it, it runs the query and the results are on your screen, at the same time you can see the content in the search bar which is exactly the same as when you used the search bar directly.
+- As soon as you click on it, it runs the query and the results are on your screen, at the same time you can see the content in the search bar which is the same as when you used the search bar directly.

-Running macro is quite difficult for the users, not familiar with the system, it is recommended to use the search bar directly.
+Running macro is quite difficult for users, not familiar with the system, it is recommended to use the search bar directly.